Kowus/messenger-fitness-bot/privacy-policy.md

 The developer undertakes not to disclose tha information provided by users to any person unless such action is necessary to the extent required by law for regulatory purposes.

-If you believe that any information held on you is inaccurate or incomplete, please write to or email the developer as soon as possible at the above address.
+If you believe that any information held on you is inaccurate or incomplete, please write to or email the developer as soon as possible at <a href="mailto:barnabasnomo@gmail.com">barnabasnomo@gmail.com</a>.
 If it is information collected from facebook, you will be guided as to how to update this information.
 If it is information you submitted directly through this service, corrections will be made promptly.